jtv/libpqxx/include/pqxx/doc/datatypes.md

 have to be.
 It could be a type from a third-party library, or even one from the standard library that libpqxx does not yet support.

-First thing to do is specialise the `pqxx::type_name` variable to give the type a human-readable name.
+First thing to do is specialise the `pqxx::type_name` variable and its newer replacement, `pqxx::name_type()` to give the type a human-readable name.
 It's not strictly needed, but it helps: Human-facing text such as error messages may need to mention the type by name.
 If you don't define one, libpqxx will try to figure one out with some help from the compiler, but it may not always be easy to read.

 Then, does your type have a built-in null value?
 For example, a `char *` can be null on the C++ side.
 Or some types are _always_ null, such as `nullptr`.